Jocelyn Blore

 OU’s forensic chemistry BS program has earned accreditation from the prestigious Forensic Science Education Program Accreditation Commission (FEPAC) and is one of the very few programs in Ohio with this distinction.

-As part of the program, students will delve into topics such as introduction to toxicology; microscopy and imaging; basic biochemistry; forensic chemistry; criminalistics and criminal investigation for forensic chemists; chemistry and the law; criminal justice; foundations in forensic studies; and ethics and legal issues.
+As part of the program, students will delve into topics such as introduction to toxicology; basic biochemistry; forensic chemistry; criminalistics and criminal investigation for forensic chemists; chemistry and the law; criminal justice; foundations in forensic studies; and ethics and legal issues.

 Tiffin University of Tiffin, Ohio, offers a 121-credit bachelor’s of criminal justice (BCJ) degree in criminalistics on-campus and online.
 Students in this program learn the principles of crime reconstruction and analysis of physical evidence.
 Identification techniques and evidence preservation are emphasized, and students learn through didactic and hands-on practical methodologies.

-Made up of 121 credits, the program includes courses such as applied criminal investigation & criminalistics; criminology; forensic investigation of sex crimes; investigative interviewing; death investigations; introduction to forensic science; survey of science; and evidence processing.
+Made up of 121 credits, the program includes courses such as applied criminal investigation & criminalistics; criminology; forensic investigation of sex crimes; death investigations; introduction to forensic science; evidence processing; technology and crime; survey of computer forensics; and trial evidence.
 As part of the program, students must complete a supervised internship to get hands-on experience in evidence handling, instrumental analysis, and research design.

 A unique feature of this program is police officer training offered through Terra State Community College, which gives students the hands-on experience required to work in law enforcement in Ohio.
 Passing a state-certified exam is necessary to become a sworn police officer in Ohio.